-Vanilla ice cream is such a classic flavour and goes perfectly with just about any dessert.
-This one is a an easy version but does need a ice cream maker.
+Vanilla ice cream is such a classic flavor and goes perfectly with just about any dessert including my classic ice cream sundae.
+This one is an easy version but does need a ice cream maker.
 If you don't have an ice cream churner you could make my no churn vanilla ice cream without an ice cream machine.
 If you're feeling more adventurous you can try my rich vanilla bean ice cream with a custard base.
-Or if you're looking for an alternative to vanilla you can try my sour cream ice cream which a pairs perfectly with fruit baked desserts.
+Or if you're looking for an alternative to vanilla you can try my sour cream ice cream which pairs perfectly with fruit baked desserts.

 What's the difference between vanilla essence and vanilla extract?

 It depends on what country you live in.
-Often vanilla essence refers to imitation vanilla flavouring, which is a budget friendly option for flavouring desserts.
-Vanilla extract usually refers to vanilla flavouring made by extracting the flavour from vanilla beans.
-This gives a natural, richer, full bodied vanilla flavour but is a more expensive.
-Sometimes however the term vanilla essence and vanilla extract are used interchangeable so its worth checking the labels where you live.
+Often vanilla essence refers to imitation vanilla flavoring, which is a budget-friendly option for flavoring desserts.
+Vanilla extract usually refers to vanilla flavoring made by extracting the flavor from vanilla beans.
+This gives a natural, richer, full-bodied vanilla flavor but is more expensive.
+Sometimes however the term vanilla essence and vanilla extract are used interchangeably so it's worth checking the labels where you live.

-You can also use whole vanilla beans, sometimes called vanilla pods where is where natural vanilla flavour is extracted from.
-You use vanilla pods by splitting the pods open, scrapping out the seeds inside and infusing the whole pod for maximum flavour.
-This arguable produces the best vanilla flavour but is by far and away the most expensive option.
+You can also use whole vanilla beans, sometimes called vanilla pods where is where the natural vanilla flavor is extracted from.
+You use vanilla pods by splitting the pods open, scrapping out the seeds inside and infusing the whole pod for maximum flavor.
+This arguably produces the best vanilla flavor but is by far and away the most expensive option.

 Vanilla extract: sometimes also called vanilla essence, depending on where you live.
 You can use either, or imitation vanilla essence, depending on your preference and budget.